disclaimer

 • Crimes of sexual motivation or nature

-• Crimes against underage victims of less than 15 years old
+• Crimes against underage victims under 15 years old

 • Aggravated driving offenses